It is thought to result from the inhalation of either fresh water or sea water resulting in lung damage and a ventilation-perfusion mismatch.

 Near drowning can be divided into three stages:

 - stage 1: acute laryngospasm that occurs after inhalation of a small amount of water

 - stage 2: the victim still usually presents with laryngospasm but may begin to swallow water into the stomach

 - 10-15% of patients still present with dry drowning caused by persistence of the associated laryngospasm

 - in the remaining 85-90% of patients, the laryngospasm relaxes secondary to hypoxia and large amounts of water are aspirated

-Features in stages II and III can be identical to pulmonary oedema from other non-cardiac causes 3.
+Features in stages 2 and 3 on chest radiographs are usually identical to pulmonary oedema from other non-cardiac causes 3.

 - 1. Rumbak MJ.
 The etiology of pulmonary edema in fresh water near-drowning.
 Am J Emerg Med.
 1996;14 (2): 176-9. doi:10.1016/S0735-6757(96)90128-X - Pubmed citation

 - 2. Cohen DS, Matthay MA, Cogan MG et-al. Pulmonary edema associated with salt water near-drowning: new insights.
 Am.
 Rev. Respir.
 Dis.
 1992;146 (3): 794-6. - Pubmed citation

 - 3. Gluecker T, Capasso P, Schnyder P et-al. Clinical and radiologic features of pulmonary edema.
 Radiographics.
 19 (6): 1507-31.
 Radiographics (citation) - Pubmed citation